Turmeric – Can It Help Prevent Alzheimer’s & Dementia?

 Neurofibrillary tangles are twisted fibres found inside the brain’s cells.
 These tangles consist primarily of a protein which forms a tube-like structure that transports nutrients and other vital substances to all the nerve cells.
 In Alzheimer’s, this tube-like structure collapses resulting in a malnourished brain.

-Having ascertained that curcumin supplementation may protect our brain tissues, we are faced with a deluge of turmeric supplements containing curcumin.
-Most turmeric supplements contain five percent curcumin.
+Having ascertained that curcumin capsules and supplements may protect our brain tissues, we are faced with a deluge of turmeric capsules containing curcumin.
+Most turmeric capsules contain five percent curcumin.
 Aim for a supplement which contains 95 percent curcumin since this is the sort of strength that is required to have a therapeutic effect.

 What is the best form of turmeric?